cfware/babel-plugin-bundled-import-meta/README.md

 Babel plugin to rewrite import.meta.url for use in bundles.

-Note: the result of this transformation still uses import.meta.url to resolve the full URL including hostname which is serving the module.
-The purpose of this plugin is to avoid breakage due to `import.meta.url` being the incorrect URL after bundling is completed.

 ## Install babel-plugin-bundled-import-meta

 This module requires node.js 8 or above and `@babel/core`.